 ENGL 286 Professional Writing

-ENGL 371 Business Writing or

-ENGL 372 Technical Writing

 ENGL 495 Internship in English

-Choose one (1) additional writing course from the following:
+Choose two (2) professional writing courses from the following, at least one (1) of which must be at the 300-level:

 ENGL 225 Introduction to Journalism

 ENGL 280 Persuasive Writing

 ENGL 311 Writing About Science

 ENGL 335 Feature Writing

 ENGL 338 Grant Writing

 ENGL 371 Business Writing

 ENGL 372 Technical Writing

 ENGL 377 Writing for Online and Social Media

+Note: Note: Students should plan to work with the Department Chair of English to identify an appropriate internship experience during the semester prior to enrolling in

-ENGL 495 Internship in English
+ENGL 495 Internship in English.

 Required English Electives:

-Choose two (2) additional English electives, two (2) of which must be at the 200-level or above, from the department: Students may use a 100-level ENGL Literature course for this requirement if the course was taken prior to the student's junior year.
-CONCENTRATION IN WRITING (UENW) Students must complete the eight (8) major core courses and the following six (6) required courses: Concentration Courses:
+Choose two (2) additional English electives, one (1) of which must be at the 200-level or above, from the department: Students may use a 100-level ENGL Literature course for this requirement if the course was taken prior to the student's junior year.
+CONCENTRATION IN WRITING (UENW) Students must complete the nine (9) major core courses and the following six (6) required courses: Concentration Courses:

 Choose four (4) from the following courses:

 ENGL 225 Introduction to Journalism

 ENGL 280 Persuasive Writing

 ENGL 282 Creative Writing

 ENGL 284 Writing Fiction and Creative Nonfiction

 ENGL 286 Professional Writing

 ENGL 300 Writing for Children

 ENGL 311 Writing About Science

 ENGL 331 News Writing

 ENGL 333 Critical Writing

 ENGL 335 Feature Writing

 ENGL 338 Grant Writing

 ENGL 349 Writing Poetry

 ENGL 363 Writing Fiction

 ENGL 371 Business Writing

 ENGL 372 Technical Writing

 ENGL 377 Writing for Online and Social Media

 ENGL 387 Life Writing

 ENGL 411 Creative Writing Seminar in Prose

 ENGL 413 Creative Writing Seminar in Poetry

-ENGL 481 Editorial Workshop in Journalism

 ENGL 495 Internship in English

-ENGL 496 Internship in Journalism

 Required English Electives: